MatthiasCr/Computer-Vision-Assignment-2/README.md

     !pip install -r requirements.txt
 ```

 This clones the repo and sets it as working directory.
-Now local imports from the src module will work.
+Now local imports from the `src` module will work.
 It also installs all necessary python packages.

 **W&B Setup** (only for notebooks 2-4)

-- Open the file /content/Computer-Vision-Assignment-2/src/training.py and set WANDB_TEAM_NAME to your W&B team name and WANDB_PROJECT_NAME to a name for a (new) project
+- Open the file /content/Computer-Vision-Assignment-2/src/training.py and set the constants `WANDB_TEAM_NAME` to your W&B team name and `WANDB_PROJECT_NAME` to a name for a (new) project

 - Execute the cell with `!wandb login` and insert your W&B token